-First Snow, Last Light has already made it onto The Globe and Mail's Best Seller's list!
+First Snow, Last Light has made it onto The Globe and Mail's Best Sellers List four weeks in a row.

 Read these rave Toronto Star and